 - Not really knowing the macros and calories on a certain food item.

 - Not having an idea of what you’re going to be eating, or constantly eating out.

 - And, yes, eating hyper-palatable, trigger foods, that cause you to overeat.

 In fact, studies have found that too much variety can increase food intake.

-When I say ‘reduce variability’, this isn’t me advocating eating nothing but dry chicken breast with broccoli several times a day, or follow some restrictive eating plan.
-No. What reducing variability means is minimising the risk of you slipping up on your diet.
+When I say ‘reduce variability’, I’m not advocating a diet plan where you eat nothing but dry chicken and broccoli several times a day or follow a restrictive meal plan.
+What reducing variability means is minimising the risk of you slipping up.

-Structure and regimentation simply means that 90% of the time you follow a plan that you’ve created -from the number of meals, the foods you eat and the other 10% you can relax a little with your eating.
+Having a structured diet plan simply mean that 90% of the time you follow a plan that you’ve created and the other 10% you can relax a little with your eating.

 I’m going to explain what these are below with examples when needed, but some of these will require you do some experimenting to find what best suits your personality and lifestyle.

-This is the type of diet you’re choosing to follow.
-Whether it be high carb, low-fat or low-carb, high-fat, vegan/vegetarian, Paleo, whatever – I’m not gonna sit here and judge.
-Do you, homie.
+This is the type of diet you’re choosing to follow whether it be high carb, low-fat or low-carb, high-fat, vegan/vegetarian, Paleo, whatever.

 When selecting a diet, consider these things: